 What to do

-As a preventive measure, sensitive financial information — such as account information or a Social Security number — should never be shared.
+As a preventative measure, sensitive financial information — such as account information or a Social Security number — should never be shared.
 Similarly, personal details such as full name, date of birth and addresses should not be published online.

 If you are concerned a friend or family member is the target of a romance scam, trust your instincts.
 Encourage the person to: